beshu-tech/readonlyrest-docs/elasticsearch.md

 This authentication and authorization connector represents the secure channel \(based on JWT tokens\) of signed messages necessary for our Enterprise Kibana plugin to securely pass back to ES the username and groups information coming from browser-driven authentication protocols like SAML

-Continue reading about this in the kibana plugin documentation, in the dedicated [SAML section](kibana/#saml)
+Continue reading about this in the kibana plugin documentation, in the dedicated [SAML section](kibana.md#saml)

 [Impersonation](details/impersonation.md) is not supported by this rule by default.

+For more information on the ROR's authorization rules, see [Authorization rules details](details/authorization-rules-details.md)

 ### Ancillary rules